hashicorp/terraform-provider-aws/website/docs/d/organizations_organizational_units.html.markdown

     * `arn` - ARN of the organizational unit
     * `name` - Name of the organizational unit
     * `id` - ID of the organizational unit
+* `id` - Parent identifier of the organizational units.